wispoffates/UltraTrader/UltraTrader/src/site/markdown/command.md

 >
 > *TODO* - admins can list other players shops.

+**create** - */trader create*
+>Adds the traits to an NPC to make it a shop, will add any required traits and can use the
+>arguments defined in permission limits (eg. /trader create worldguard)

+**delete** - */trader delete 0*
+>Will delete a shop from the server, the argument is the shopid which can be retrieved from
+>`/trader myshops`.
+Will only work for admins, and shop owners.

+**credits - */traderplayer credits*
+> Will show the credits for UltraTrader

 ### Admin Commands ###
 **debug** - */traderadmin debug*
 > This will turn all log debug message in the console.
 Best current use would be to